 - Patient and family-focused care: Your surgery and overall heart treatment decisions are collaborative.
 Our heart team works together to make recommendations with you and your family at the center.

 - Endoscopic vein harvesting: The endoscopic method requires only a few very small incisions, resulting in quicker recuperation and less scarring, without any compromise in the ability to obtain the amount of vein needed for the bypass procedure.

 - Off-pump coronary artery bypass options: Off-pump, or beating heart, surgery puts less strain on the heart muscle during surgery.
 That means high-risk patients with additional diseases like lung disease, kidney failure and peripheral artery disease may benefit from this technique as well.

 - Transmyocardial laser revascularization (TMLR or TMR): This procedure is available at Valley as an alternative for patients with diseased coronary arteries who are not candidates for conventional coronary bypass surgery.
 It is also used in combination with conventional surgery in areas of the heart where the coronary arteries are small or too diseased to accept a bypass.
 TMR can be a solution for patients with disabling angina who cannot be revascularized.

-- Cleveland Clinic partners: Valley is the only northeast partner of the Cleveland Clinic — the No. 1 heart program in the U.S. That means patients receive additional heart surgery expertise without needing to leave home.
+- Cleveland Clinic alliance: Valley is an alliance member of Cleveland Clinic's Heart, Vascular & Thoracic Institute.
+That means patients receive additional heart surgery expertise from the nation's leader in heart care, without needing to leave home.